twilio/stashboard/markdown/restapi.markdown

 #### POST

-Create a new service (or updates an existing server) and returns the new service object.
+Creates a new service (or updates an existing service) and returns the new service object.

 -------------------------------------------------------------